 How You Can Benefit From Social Media

-Many things depend on the career field or the position you would like to occupy, but social media can really help you on the job market.
+Many things depend on the career field or the position you would like to occupy, but social media can help you in the job market.
 You might have heard various success stories of singers getting noticed by labels after posting their songs on MySpace or people becoming successful bloggers starting from simple posts on Facebook.
 But social networks can help you on a smaller scale.

 While not every company you apply to will check your social media, according to a CareerBuilder survey, at least one-third of employers look through their candidates’ social media.
-And while your professional experience and key skills will have the final say, your social media activity also impacts the employer’s decision.
+And while your professional experience and critical skills will have the final say, your social media activity also impacts the employer’s decision.

 Things to Avoid Doing on Social Media